apisearch-io/php-client/README.md

 interface Traversable).
 You can access directly to an aggregation by using the `->getAggregation($name)` method and the aggregation assigned name.

-If you want to retrieve a metadata aggregation, you can use as well the shortcut method `->getMetaAggregation($field)`

 ### Result Aggregation

 Let's analyze what a result Aggregation instance is and how useful can be in our